laminas/laminas-filter/doc/book/intro.md

 filter, you can use `StaticFilter` with its `execute()` method as an alternative invocation style.
 The first argument of this method is a data input value, that you would pass to the `filter()` method.
-The second argument is a string, which corresponds to the basename of the filter class, relative to the `Zend\Filter` namespace.
+The second argument is a string, which corresponds to the basename of the filter class, relative to the `Laminas\Filter` namespace.
 The `execute()` method automatically loads the class, creates an instance, and applies the `filter()` method to the data input.